odysseyindia/odyssey-tours/content/english/tim/itineraries/an-introduction-to-kerala/_index.md

 weight: 601
 tour: An Introduction to Kerala
 highlights:
+  - >-
-  - Exploring charming Fort Kochi, with its Portuguese, Dutch and British influences
+    Exploring charming Fort Kochi, with its Portuguese, Dutch and British influences
   - Heady spices in Thekkady
   - Spending the night on a houseboat on calm backwaters
   - Staying and eating with a family in their traditional home
   - Lazing on a beautiful beach at Mararikulam
+  - ''
 itinerary:
   - day: 0
     item:
       - type: excursion
         url: >-
           /destinations/india/states/kerala/cities/kochi/excursions/transfer-from-airport-to-hotel/
+        title: Transfer from airport to hotel
         content: >-
           Your tour begins at Kochi airport, where you are met by our representative and transferred to your hotel.
-        date: null
+        date: ''
-        etd: null
+        etd: ''
         duration: ''
       - type: city
         url: /destinations/india/states/kerala/cities/kochi/
+        title: Kochi
         content: >-
           Kochi (or Cochin) is set on a cluster of islands and narrow peninsulas and has one of the best natural harbours in the world.
 The famed